So, finally an entry that isn’t about Avatar: The Last Airbender or The Vampire Diaries.

 He’s trying to flirt, but she’s just giving him the bare minimum back while trying to vent about her John-issues.

 But she probably (finally) realizes that she has been insulting him, and asks about his family.
 And this is when we learn that he and Destroyer grew up together.
 She tells him that she suspects he’s probably got a big heart.
 Another victim of the Marines, perhaps she’s implying, to soften all of the bad stuff she’s been saying.
 Well, he tries to take another opportunity to flirt, and tells her it’s not the only big thing he’s got.
-She’s not impressed, and guesses that he’s rusty.
+She’s not impressed, and guesses that he’s rusty at flirting.
 He implies that he’s sex starved, and I would assume the case is the same with John or worse since John and Duke probably do the same thing day in and day out, and Duke is the one trying to get laid and still hasn’t in a long time.
 Or maybe he’s just saying that.

 Of course, girls probably just lie down for John.
 I would.